-Cancer Treatment Centers of America (CTCA) at Eastern Regional Medical Center (Eastern) is accredited by several renowned professional healthcare organizations that supervise the quality of cancer care.
+Cancer Treatment Centers of America® (CTCA) in Philadelphia is accredited by several renowned professional health care organizations that assess and monitor the quality of cancer care.

 The Joint Commission

 American College of Surgeons Commission on Cancer

 American College of Radiology

 CTCA Philadelphia is accredited by the American College of Radiology (ACR).
 ACR accreditation helps assure that the highest standards of image quality and safety are met by documenting that providers meet requirements for equipment, medical personnel and quality assurance.

 The hospital has earned accreditation in radiation oncology and multiple imaging modalities, including mammography, CT, PET, ultrasound, nuclear medicine, and MRI, to name a few.

 Stem Cell Transplant and Cell Therapy Program FACT accreditation

 CTCA Philadelphia is accredited by the Foundation for the Accreditation of Cellular Therapy (FACT), which is the threshold for excellence in cellular therapy, including bone marrow or cord blood transplantation.